theaholtlund/instagram-analysis/README.md

 - `count_liked_comments`: Finds the total number of comments liked by the user.
 - `count_liked_posts`: Finds the total number of Instagram posts liked by the user.
 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
-- `not_following_back`: Finds users who the account follows, but that does not follow the account back.
+- `not_following_back`: Finds users who the account follows that does not follow back.

 #### Summary report: